aws-amplify/docs/docs/guides/hosting/fragments/nextjs.md

 /pages/posts/[id].js
 ```

-This component needs to read the ID of the URL parameter and use this data in some way in the app.
+This component needs to read the ID from the URL and do something useful with it in the app.
 To make this happen, we can use `next/router`:

 ```javascript
 // /pages/posts/[id].js